-Suggested Primary Sources in Appendix F: Vaclav Havel, “The Power of the Powerless” essay (1978); Lech Walesa, Nobel Peace Prize lecture (1983)

-Evaluate the consequences of the Soviet Union’s breakup in Russia on the development of market economies, political and social instability, the danger of the spread of nuclear technology and other technologies of mass destruction to rogue states and terrorist organizations, and analyze how these consequences led to the consolidation of political power in the hands of an oligarchy during the first and second decades of the 21st century.
+Evaluate the consequences of the breakup of the Soviet Union on the development of market economies, political and social stability, the spread of nuclear technology and other technologies of mass destruction to rogue states and terrorist organizations, and analyze how these consequences led to the consolidation of political power in the hands of an oligarchy during the first and second decades of the 21st century.

 Analyze the contributing factors to and the effects of the global surge in economic productivity, the rise in living standards in Western Europe and Japan, such as the long postwar peace between democratic nations, the role of migrant workers in rebuilding postwar nations, and the policies of international economic organizations.

 Evaluate how scientific developments of the 20th century altered understanding of the natural world, changed the lives of the general populace, and led to further scientific research.

-Clarification Statement: Teachers could choose to use the following examples to address this standard:
+Students may use one of the following examples to address this standard:

-Albert Einstein and the Theory of Relativity
+Albert Einstein and the theory of relativity

+Niels Bohr and quantum theory

+Marie and Pierre Curie and radioactivity

-Enrico Fermi, J. Robert Oppenheimer, Edward Teller, and the development of nuclear energy
+Enrico Fermi, J. Robert Oppenheimer, Edward Teller, and nuclear energy

 Wernher von Braun and space exploration